spang-lab/LearnMHN/README.md

 ```

 ## Using the CUDA implementation of State-Space Restriction
-If your device has a Nvidia GPU, you can accelerate the computation of the gradient and score for
+If your device has an Nvidia GPU, you can accelerate the computation of the log-likelihood score and its gradient for
-State Space Restriction with CUDA.
+both the full and the restricted state-space with CUDA.
 For that you have to have CUDA and the CUDA compiler
 installed on your device.
 You can check that in the terminal with
 ```bash